-In mid-March 2020, most countries around the world went into lockdown, causing workplace utilization to plummet.
-But now, in 2023, according to the latest Freespace Index report, we are seeing the highest global utilization averages since the pandemic began.
+In mid-March 2020, most countries around the world went into lockdown, causing workplace utilisation to plummet.
+But now, in 2023, according to the latest Freespace Index report, we are seeing the highest global utilisation averages since the pandemic began.

-However, the utilization levels are still below pre-pandemic levels, and there is a wide range of utilization and occupancy across buildings and regions.
-This is because organizations are still grappling with getting people back to the office, with differing levels of success.
+However, the utilisation levels are still below pre-pandemic levels, and there is a wide range of utilisation and occupancy across buildings and regions.
+This is because organisations are still grappling with getting people back to the office, with differing levels of success.

 The timeline reflects the evolving nature of the COVID-19 pandemic and its impact on the workplace.
 Let’s explore each year in more depth.

 The year 2020 was when the pandemic first hit, and the world was thrown into disarray.
 Countries around the world went into lockdown, with millions of people working from home to help slow the spread of the virus.

 During this year, the primary focus was on implementing safe returns to work policies and social distancing measures.
 The highest occupancy for the year reached 18% in mid-September of those working in-office.

 As such, workplace design and utilisation took a backseat.
 However, as the year progressed, it became apparent that the pandemic was not going away anytime soon as the 2nd wave hit in November/December requiring a global lockdown again.

 And businesses had to start planning for the long haul.

 2021 – Living with COVID/Dealing with the Variants

 The year 2021 was a year of transition, where organisations began to adapt to the new normal of living with COVID.
 While the pandemic was still raging, vaccinations were rolling out, and new variants were emerging.